 Keep Guiding going at home

-Here are some ideas if you do want to take your guiding online and keep in touch with girls.
+Here are some ideas if you do want to hold some, or all, of your meetings online.

 How to… run virtual unit meetings